AmyOShea/MS2-KidzQuiz/README.md

 + [Bootstrap](https://getbootstrap.com/) used for responsive design.
 + [Font Awesome](https://fontawesome.com/) used for icons.
 + [GitHub](https://github.com/) used to host repository.
-+ [GitPod](https://www.gitpod.io/) used to develop project and orgainse version control.
++ [GitPod](https://www.gitpod.io/) used to develop project and organise version control.
 + [GitHub Pages](https://pages.github.com/) Pages used to deploy the site.
 + [Balsamiq](https://balsamiq.com/) used to create wireframes.
 + [Autoprefixer]("https://autoprefixer.github.io/") used to make CSS cross-browser compatible.
 + [Transfonter](https://transfonter.org/) used to convert font from .tff to .woff and .woff2.
++ [iOS Garage Band](https://apps.apple.com/ie/app/garageband/id408709785) used to create audio.
 + [Lighthouse](https://developers.google.com/web/tools/lighthouse) for performance review.
 + [PowerMapper](https://www.powermapper.com/) used to check compatibility with older browsers.
 + [Responsinator](https://www.responsinator.com/) used to check site was responsive on different screen sizes.